peterlydiard/mini-synth/README.md

 confusing.

 Adjusting the envelope parameters and tremolo is laggy because for every detected change the envelope is remade and a note is played.
-If a short time delay were added to debounce the inputs the controls would be more responsive.
-This requires a timout event which seems to need multiprocessing in the Python program.
+If a short time delay were added to debounce the inputs the controls could be more responsive.
+This requires a timout event which seems to need multiprocessing in the Python program - tricky.

 Tremolo rate is fixed for all waveforms, but vibrato is proportional to the tone fundamental frequency.

+The introduction of vibrato can cancel out the harmonic boost function because there is no vibrato on the cancelling tone.
+A tone-tracking notch filter may be more effective in this case.

 The range of the vibrato controls have been arbitrarily set and may not be optimal.
 Magic numbers could be turned into undisplayed settings.

+All tones are generated 1000 ms long, regardless of the length of any notes using each tone.
+System RAM could be used more efficiently.

+Different components of a unison may want to be spread out over the stereo field, implying that voices need to be generated in stereo.

 ## Notes